The Competition Authority consists of a Chairperson and three Members.

 He was a member of the Government-appointed Competition and Mergers Review Group (1997-2002) which published five reports on the reform of Irish competition law and whose recommendations were incorporated in the Competition Act, 2002.
 He was a member of the Competition Authority’s Advisory Panel from 2002 until 2006.
 He was a founder member and past Chair of the Irish Society for European Law and is a Director and Secretary of the Irish Centre for European Law at Trinity College, Dublin.
-He is Chair of the Law Council [and Honorary Fellow of Legal Practice] at NUI Maynooth.
 He is a member of the International Bar Association and an Associate of the American Bar Association.
 He is the author and co-author of numerous publications on competition law topics.

 Stephen Calkins was appointed Member of the Competition Authority on 1 December 2011 and is Director of the Mergers Division.
 He is a law professor with experience in university administration, legal practice, and enforcement of competition and consumer law.

 Before joining the Authority, Professor Calkins served as Associate Vice President for Academic Personnel and Professor of Law at 32,000-student Wayne State University in Detroit Michigan, where he taught courses in competition and consumer law, among other subjects.
 He also served as counsel to Covington & Burling in Washington, D.C.
 He served as General Counsel of the U.S. Federal Trade Commission during the first part of the Clinton Administration.